-Staff at the Daily Record and Sunday Mail newspapers are being told by their employer there is to be a change in their pension arrangements which will make them at least less sure what they will receive when they do retire, if not worse off.
+STAFF at the Daily Record and Sunday Mail newspapers are being told by their employer there is to be a change in their pension arrangements which will make them at least less sure what they will receive when they do retire.

 The general secretary of the National Union of Journalists, Jeremy Dear, is expected to be meeting the papers’ publishers, Trinity Mirror, about proposals to replace the company’s final salary pension scheme.

 The final salary pension scheme involves a portion of a person’s final salary being paid to them as a guaranteed annual pension, depending on how many years service they have given.
 It is understood it had, six years ago, been closed to newly-appointed staff.

 The alternative – involving contributions from both the employer and the employee – pays out depending on how astutely it has been invested.

 The proposal affects staff across all the Trinity Mirror newspapers portfolio.
 It is believed they were informed late on Friday afternoon.